There are perhaps no more fascinating beings than the created intelligences known as angels in the Bible.

 King David sings of personal protection by Angels in the Bible:

-9 "Because thou hast made the LORD, which is my refuge, even the most High, thy habitation;
+9 "Because thou hast made the LORD, which is my refuge, even the most High, thy

 10 There shall no evil befall thee, neither shall any plague come nigh thy dwelling.